top of page

 If your child has difficulty asking questions, naming objects, putting words together into sentences, using correct pronouns (he, she, they, I, etc.), understanding and participating in conversations, or adapting how they speak in different situations, he or she may have an Expressive Language Disorder.

 It is not uncommon for children to have both Receptive and Expressive Language disorders at the same time.
-Speaking of Speech Therapy Services can evaluate your child's language abilities and work with you to help increase his or her language development.
+Speaking of Speech can evaluate your child's language abilities and work with you to help increase his or her language development.

 Autism Spectrum Disorder

-Autism Spectrum Disorder (ASD) is a complex diagnosis that a physician and team of professionals work together to diagnose.
+Autism Spectrum Disorder (ASD) is a complex diagnosis that a physician and a team of professionals work together to diagnose.
 This diagnosis is characterized by difficulties in understanding and using language skills to build relationships with others effectively.
-There are many red flags a physician or a speech-language pathologist look for when determining if a child is at risk for a diagnosis of ASD.
-These include late talking, limited or no use of gestures (pointing, head nods/shakes), pulling you to items wanted, joint attention (he or she attending/looking at an item you call his or her attention to), limited eye contact, and difficulty dealing with changes in his or her schedule.
+There are many red flags a physician or a speech-language pathologist looks for when determining if a child is at risk for a diagnosis of ASD.
+These include late talking, limited or no use of gestures (pointing, head nods/shakes), pulling you to items wanted, lack of joint attention (he or she attending/looking at an item you call his or her attention to), limited eye contact, and difficulty dealing with changes in his or her schedule.

-Stuttering/Fluency Disorder
+Stuttering/Fluency

 Stuttering, the most common fluency disorder, generally is an interruption in the flow of speaking characterized by repetitions (sounds, syllables, words, phrases), sound prolongations, blocks, interjections, and revisions, which may affect the rate and rhythm of speech.
 These dysfluencies may be accompanied by physical tension, negative reactions, secondary behaviors, and avoidance of sounds, words, or speaking situations (ASHA, 1993; Yaruss, 1998; Yaruss, 2004).
 Cluttering, another fluency disorder, is characterized by perceived rapid and/or irregular speech rate, which results in breakdowns in speech clarity and/or fluency (St. Louis & Schulte, 2001).